SuicideSin/dns_shell/README.md

 This can be used in two ways - the dumb way and the smart way.

 #### Dumb way
-Dumb way is simply setting up a server and using it like so:
+The dumb way is simply setting up a server and using it like so:

 On the server:
 ```